Algarve International Circuit: After COVID-19 pandemic

 In July 2020 it was announced that the circuit would host the Formula One Portuguese Grand Prix from 23 to 25 October, as part of a revised calendar arising from the disruption caused by the COVID-19 pandemic.
 This marked the first time a Portuguese Grand Prix had been held since the 1996 race, which had taken place at the Autódromo do Estoril.
 The circuit hosted the Portuguese Grand Prix again in 2021 from 30 April to 2 May.

 In August 2020 it was announced that the circuit would host the MotoGP Portuguese motorcycle Grand Prix from 20 to 22 November, as part of a revised calendar arising from the disruption caused by the COVID-19 pandemic.
 On 10 August 2020, MotoGP announced that the coronavirus-hit season would end with the Portuguese Grand Prix in Portimão.
 The circuit hosted the Portuguese motorcycle Grand Prix again in 2021 from 16 to 18 April, and hosted a second event named the Algarve Grand Prix from 5 to 7 November.

 In January 2021 it was announced that the circuit would host the FIA World Endurance Championship 8 Hours of Portimão instead of 1000 Miles of Sebring on 4 April due to the disruption caused by the COVID-19 pandemic.
 However, on 5 March 2021; the round was postponed into the original date of 2021 24 Hours of Le Mans, 13 June in order to increase the possibility of fans being able to attend the race.

 For 2022, it was planned that the circuit would not host F1 and WEC races, but it would continue to host MotoGP, World SBK, and ELMS races.
 Besides them, it would host DTM, TCR Europe and Lamborghini Super Trofeo World Final for the first time in 2022.
 In September 2022, it was announced that the circuit returned to the 2023 WEC calendar.

+In December 2025, it was announced that the circuit would return in 2027 and 2028 hosting the Portuguese Grand Prix, the circuit's first time on the Formula One calendar since 2021, replacing the Dutch Grand Prix at Circuit Zandvoort.